onap/sdc/docs/configuration.rst

     # The interval to try and reconnect to UEB health check when it is down during SDC startup
     uebHealthCheckReconnectIntervalInSeconds: 15

-    # The read timeout towards UEB when helath check is invoked
+    # The read timeout towards UEB when health check is invoked
     uebHealthCheckReadTimeout: 4

     # Protocols being used in SDC